Jiyuan-Yang/ror_course_online_shopping_mall/README.md

 ## Tips

+- We use Ruby 2.5.1 and rails 5.2.x, check it first.
-- Execute `bundle install` and failed, remove the Gemfile.lock file and try again
+- Execute `bundle install` and failed, remove the Gemfile.lock file and try again.